Nuno Gonçalves: Legacy

 Gonçalves is credited with initiating the Portuguese Renaissance in painting.
 He is depicted, among several other historic figures, on the Padrão dos Descobrimentos, a monument that celebrates the Portuguese Age of Discovery in Belém, Lisbon.

 Francisco de Holanda, a 16th-century artist and art essayist, spoke highly of Gonçalves, calling him one of the foremost painters of his era.
-Art historian Robert Chester Smith described Gonçalves as likely the greatest Portuguese painter of all time, rivalled only by Domingos António de Sequeira.
+Art historian Robert Chester Smith described Gonçalves as likely the greatest Portuguese painter of all time, rivalled only by Domingos Sequeira.
 Chandler Rathfon Post also greatly admired the Portuguese artist, mentioning him often in his lectures at Harvard.